 Enron’s advocacy positions with respect to power market design have historically focused on precise market mechanisms rather than broader market objectives.
 This may need to change, for two reasons.
 First, it is becoming increasingly clear that past proposals may not fully support the company’s commercial objectives going forward.
 Second, an approach focused on the details of market structures tends to lock Enron into a relatively inflexible public position with respect to RTO and market design.
 A switch to an objectives-oriented approach will allow Enron to stand on firm principles for what these market designs should achieve, without the need for being so prescriptive on how the objectives are to be achieved.

 The RTO development process currently underway highlights the need for some flexibility in achieving these goals.
 While our next stage of work is to develop an “ideal” market structure it is very clear that some compromises must be made over the short-term in the RTO development process.
 The widely varying characteristics of the various regions of the United States suggests that there will not be a single best short to medium-term practical structure for an RTO.
-The regions vary widely in progress towards retail competition, generation and transmission ownership structure, trading history, generation concentration and other characteristics.
+The regions vary widely in progress towards retail competition, generation and transmission ownership structure, trading history, generation concentration, openness of the transmission network and other key structural characteristics.
 It is unreasonable in such circumstances to believe that one size truly fits all, at least for a considerable time period.

 Enron should publicly support market objectives and outcomes, and not mechanics.
 If any particular proposal will deliver these economic outcomes then so be it.
 Enron will then be free to debate the various options on their merits, as relevant to its broader policy objectives, and will be better placed to “take the high ground” economically before FERC and other policy audiences.